-Full of flavor and goodness you can taste in every bite, these colorful energy bites make a perfect dessert or snack!
+Full of flavor and goodness you can taste in every bite, these colorful no-bake energy bites are clean eating and make a perfect dessert or snack!

-You are officially warned, these are delicious and won’t last long.
-But not to worry because they’re easy to make so you can whip up more in a cinch!
+You are officially warned that these are delicious and won’t last long.
+But not to worry because they’re quick and easy to make, so you can whip up more in a cinch!

 Without further ado, let’s get to it!